Lukesmartk/myfirst/README.md

 **introduction to commandline**
 1.  introduction to shell
 2.  what's commandline
-3. Techniques on how to: i). create a directory mkdir work
+3.  **Techniques on how to:
+ >create a directory- mkdir worK
+ >move to the created directory- cd work
+ >create a text file on the created directory- nano(nameofthefile)
+ >rename the created text file- mv nameofthefile
+ >remove the created text file- rm nameofthefile
+ >remove a directory- rm -r nameofthedirectory